SetVenue Cookie Policy

 2. Cookies SetVenue Sets

 Every cookie SetVenue itself sets is a first-party, strictly-necessary cookie within the meaning of ePrivacy Directive Art.
-5(3) and EDPB Guidelines 2/2023 ¶¶ 17–24 (i.e., cookies that are "strictly necessary for the provision of a service explicitly requested by the user").
+5(3), as interpreted in Article 29 Working Party Opinion 04/2012 on Cookie Consent Exemption (WP194) — i.e., cookies strictly necessary to provide a service the user explicitly requested.
 We do not load any non-essential cookies.
 The current inventory is:

 | Cookie name | Purpose | Set by | Party | Lifetime | Flags | Category |